 You could eat at a "fun" spot that has strobe lights and blasts music, but maybe you're in the mood for something more relaxing.
 If so, head to Smith & Wollensky, a fixture in Midtown East for over 40 years.
 It isn’t trying to be anything other than a classic and reliable steakhouse, and that’s exactly what it is.
 You’ll see white tablecloths, wine bottles stored everywhere, and servers wheeling out plates on carts throughout the large, two-story space.
 We love the massive juicy prime rib with an intense beefy flavor, but the bone-in, picture-perfect dry-aged filet is even better.

-Hwa Yuan, one of the best restaurants in the city, is a reboot of a popular Chinatown restaurant that opened in the '60s and closed in the '80s.
+Hwa Yuan is a reboot of a popular Chinatown restaurant that opened in the '60s and closed in the '80s.
 There are multiple floors with lots of big tables covered in crisp white tablecloths, so it's an ideal choice if you want to ring in the new year with almost everyone you know.
 Share a whole crispy Peking duck, and don't forget to start with some pork soup dumplings and cold sesame noodles.

-Celebrate the year that was 2022 with olive oil cake instead of kissing a stranger in front of other strangers.
-And L’Artusi in the West Village is where you should be doing that.
-Unlike a lot of rustic downtown Italian spots, the decor here is modern with upholstered seating and gray tile floors.
-Eating here on any day of the year feels special, so it’s an especially great choice for meals on actually-special occasions.
+Instead of kissing a stranger in front of other strangers, celebrate the year that was 2023 with olive oil cake at L’Artusi in the West Village.
+Unlike a lot of rustic downtown Italian spots, the decor is modern, with upholstered seating and gray tile floors.
+Eating here on any day of the year feels special, so it’s a good choice for meals on actually special occasions.
 Get one of their top-notch pastas, a crudo, and the roasted chicken in a sauce that tastes like pure brown butter.

-This Thai restaurant is a Woodside classic, and, after all these years, it’s still where you should be sharing a large plate of soft-shell crab with a table of your very best friends (or a few people who you just kinda like).
-We can't think of many other casual places we'd rather spend New Year's Eve with a big group.
+This Thai restaurant is a Woodside classic, and, after all these years, it’s still a good place to share a large plate of softshell crab with a table of your very best friends (or a few people who you just kinda like) for a very casual, and early New Year's Eve.
 The large menu doesn’t stick to one region of Thailand, and you should order a bunch of seafood as well as fragrant, fall-apart tender pork leg.
-Keep in mind that this place is cash-only, and it closes at 8:30pm.
+Keep in mind that this place is cash-only, and it closes at 8pm.

-Nonono is owned by the same people as Palpal, and instead of Korean tapas, this place specializes in Japanese food—specifically yakitori.
-The space—with exposed pipes and ducts—makes you feel like you're eating in someone's industrial loft.
-Our approach to eating at this Nomad spot involves ordering a ton of different skewers and a few larger plates from the binder-sized menu.
+Nonono is owned by the same people as Ariari, but instead of Korean seafood, this place specializes in Japanese food—specifically yakitori.
+With exposed pipes and ducts, this Nomad spot feels like eating in someone's industrial loft.
+Order a ton of different skewers and a few larger plates from the binder-sized menu.
 Everything comes out quickly, so don’t be surprised when your meal suddenly starts to look more like a banquet.
 It is New Year’s Eve, after all.

-Get a table at this charming Cobble Hill spot with lots of exposed brick on New Year's if you'll be in the mood for Moroccan-Spanish tapas.
-We love the food at La Vara—especially the fried artichokes with ibérico de bellota sausage and Galician octopus submerged in citrusy olive oil.
-You’re bound to have a memorable meal here—just know that the portions aren't huge, so it can get a little pricey if you're very hungry.
+Get a table at this charming Cobble Hill spot with lots of exposed brick for a New Year's feast of Moroccan-Spanish tapas.
+We love the pine nut almond gazpacho with raw scallops and Galician octopus submerged in citrusy olive oil, but you’re bound to have a memorable meal here whatever you order.
+Just know that the portions aren't huge, so it can get a little pricey if you're very hungry.
 Good thing your new year’s resolution to spend less money won't start until the next day.

 Really good barbecued meat on a stick is hard to beat.
 At Dhom, a Lao spot in the East Village, they've pretty much mastered the form.
-They have three types of skewers: duck heart, hanger steak, and chicken thigh, all marinated in a sweet-and-smoky sauce.
-Get them with a side of sticky rice, served with a garlicky chili sauce that will make your lips buzz.
+They have two types of skewers: hanger steak and chicken thigh, both marinated in a sweet-and-smoky sauce.
+Get them with a side of sticky rice—the garlicky chili sauce will make your lips buzz.
 Pad out your order with spring rolls and a crunchy coconut rice salad.
-The food here is snacky and designed for drinking, which we suspect you might be doing on New Year's.
+The food here is snacky and designed for drinking, which we suspect you might be doing a bit of on New Year's.

 We're into the cornbread and fried chicken at this Harlem restaurant, and there are other Southern staples like fried catfish and shrimp and grits on the menu.
-But you come here mainly because few restaurants in this city feel as alive as Red Rooster.
+But you come here mainly because few restaurants in this city feel as alive.
 The bar area is mobbed, the DJ is spinning funk and soul, and people generally appear to be having a blast.
 You basically have a ready-made New Year's Eve party as soon as you step in the door.